goboru/CutTag-smk/README.md

-# ATAC-seq preprocessing with snakemake
+# CUT&Tag-seq preprocessing with snakemake

 * Initial QC with fastqc and multiqc
 * Trimming with fastp